What is open adoption?

 Do you have newborns or infants now?

 There are many different scenarios, and these all change by the day.
-You can read about many of our African American birth mother stories at Birth Parents Currently Seeking Families.
+You can read about many of our African American birth mother stories at Birth Parents and Their Adoption Situations.
 Our adoption coordinators are constantly reviewing new birth mothers and adoptive families to match them, so we also have birth mothers who match quickly and are not posted on the site.

 If I adopt a newborn, how old is the baby when I receive him/her?